davideberly/GeometricTools/README.md

   Configuration | C++ | Command Line.
 The problem has been fixed as of version 17.4.5.

-* After installing NVIDIA driver version 531.18 on a Windows 11 machine with Microsoft Visual Studio 17.5.1, all DirectX 11 samples throw 2 exceptions in D3D11CreateDevice, both tagged as Poco::NotFoundException.
+* After installing NVIDIA GeForce driver version 531.18 on a Windows 11 machine with Microsoft Visual Studio 17.5.1, all DirectX 11 samples throw 2 exceptions in D3D11CreateDevice, both tagged as Poco::NotFoundException.
 If you continue execution after these exceptions, the applications perform correctly.
 If